 The supply chain track focuses on analytics and optimization courses and complete an internship in a supply chain or data analysis project.
 Required courses to complete the track are:

 - Manufacturing Systems and Supply Chain Design

 - One course selected from the following:

-Students study infrastructure, city planning, and public transit design.
+This specialization studies infrastructure, city planning, and public transit design.
 They complete an internship related to global transportation systems.
 Required courses to complete the track are:

 - Transportation Systems Analysis: Performance and Optimization